CleanestMink126/SoftSysNAND-CFS/reports/report.md

 - **Workload simulation**
 Thanks to Allen, we were guided to implement exponential distribution of arrival time of tasks and log normal distribution of lifetime of tasks.
 Considering exponentially distributed arrival time, we used random function in C to generate task only under certain probability (¼ in our case) for each loop.
 For log normal distribution of lifetime of tasks, we made use of a source code found from online that takes mean and standard variation to produce random normally distributed numbers.
 - **Visualization**
--What to visualize when (node color vs. vtime vs. priority)
+What to visualize when (node color vs. vtime vs. priority)

 ## Outcome(MVP)
 Overall, our project turned out very well and was at the upper bound or arguably exceeded what we identified in the proposal.
 As stated in the initial goals, we set out to make a red/black tree, use the red/black tree to keep track of the current processes, and then visualize the tree.
 We extended the project by learning more about how to best distribute the processes as well as making multiple additional ways to color the tree in the visualization.